maomaomiaomiao1234/shellScript/README.md

 # shellScript
-the shell script used at work
+the shell scripts used at work